lion7/bridge-cni/README.md

 # bridge-cni

 A very simple tool to generate a CNI config that uses the bridge CNI plugin with the PodCIDR assigned by Kubernetes.
+Because each Pod is essentially added to a simple bridge, each Pod should have a directly reachable IP address for it to have internet access.
+There is no NAT involved at all!
+This can be achieved by using a public IPv4 subnet or a GUA IPv6 subnet.

 It is usually deployed as a `DaemonSet` and generates the file `/etc/cni/net.d/bridge-cni.conflist` with something like this:

 ```json